LazurasLong/UnityJS/sheets/README.txt

 The spreadsheet is the "container" of the script.
 The script is bound to the spreadsheet, so it has permission and access.
 The script is also contained in a project associated with the sheet.
+For each instance of a spreadsheet with a script bound to it, there is a project.

 Container-bound scripts: